 To find driving histories, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 How easy was it?
-Dis you do your search online or did you have to make a phone call to the Larimer County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Larimer County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your comments may help other people that are in the same situation.

 Click here to tell about all about it

 On a Federal level, the FBI has a listing of the Ten Most Wanted Fugitives.
 In Larimer County, the Larimer County Sheriff has a list of most wanted criminals, too.

 Larimer County Sheriff’s Department Ten Most Wanted List: External Link

 While the prospect of spending time in Larimer County Jail is quite unpleasant, soon you will settle into the daily routine there.
 All inmates get a wake-up alarm each morning at 6:00 AM, and next you’ll have roll call.
 Next, you will get breakfast.
 Following breakfast you will work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.